RundownRhino/RegionScanner/README.md

           - skip:       Protochunks will be skipped
           - include:    Protochunks will be included in the scan
           - only-proto: *Only* protochunks will be scanned (useful for testing)

+  -t, --threads <THREADS>
+          Number of worker threads to use for scanning dimensions.
+If set to zero, will be chosen automatically by rayon

+          [default: 0]
 ```

 Example command: `region_scanner.exe --path "D:\Games\MultiMC\instances\FTB Presents Direwolf20 1.16 v.1.4.1\.minecraft\saves\MyTestWorld" --dims minecraft:overworld minecraft:the_nether minecraft:the_end`.